Canto degli italiani: From provisional to official anthem

-Facchinetti also declared that a draft decree would be proposed to confirm "Il Canto degli Italiani" as the provisional national anthem of the newly formed Republic, but did not follow up on this promise.
-Instead, he proposed to formalize "Il Canto degli Italiani" in the Constitution of Italy, then being drafted.
+Facchinetti also declared that a draft decree would be proposed to confirm "Il Canto degli italiani" as the provisional national anthem of the newly formed Republic, but did not follow up on this promise.
+Instead, he proposed to formalize "Il Canto degli italiani" in the Constitution of Italy, then being drafted.

 The Constitution, finished in 1948, determined the national flag, but did not establish a national anthem or emblem; the latter was adopted by legislative decree on 5 May.
-A draft constitutional law prepared immediately afterwards sought to insert, after discussion of the national flag, the sentence "The Anthem of the Republic is the 'Il Canto degli Italiani'".
-This law, too, stalled.
+A draft constitutional law prepared immediately afterwards sought to insert, after discussion of the national flag, the sentence "The Anthem of the Republic is the 'Il Canto degli italiani'".
+This law stalled as well.

-"Il Canto degli Italiani" nonetheless had great success among Italian emigrants: "Fratelli d'Italia" scores are sold in Little Italies across the Anglosphere, and "Il Canto degli Italiani" is often played on more or less official occasions in North and South America.
+"Il Canto degli italiani" nonetheless garnered success among the Italian diaspora: "Fratelli d'Italia" scores are sold in Little Italies across the Anglosphere, and "Il Canto degli italiani" is often played on more or less official occasions in North and South America.
 In particular, it was the "soundtrack" of post-WWII fundraisers in the Americas for the Italian population left devastated by the conflict.

-President of the Republic Carlo Azeglio Ciampi, began, from 1999 to 2006, to revive "Il Canto degli Italiani" as a national symbol of Italy.
+Between 1999 and 2006, President of the Republic Carlo Azeglio Ciampi, began to revive "Il Canto degli italiani" as a national symbol of Italy.
 Ciampi declared that: